redgeneLauren/HTMLcourse-sample/Content/Forms/Forms.facts.md

 - `value` - It sets the value of the form control.

 - `type` - It sets the type of form control.
-The `type` attribute values are:
+The values of the `type` attribute are:

     - `<input type="text">` - It is a textfield type of form control.